 Armenian soldiers belonging to Nagorno-Karabakh's army fire an artillery shell toward Azerbaijani forces on April 3.

 Nearly three weeks have passed since a cease-fire put an end to the largest escalation of hostilities that Nagorno-Karabakh has seen in more than 20 years.
-Though the fighting between the forces of Azerbaijan and Nagorno-Karabakh has tapered off, the political ramifications of the conflict have not.
+Though the fighting between Azerbaijani and Karabakh forces has tapered off, the political ramifications of the revived conflict have not.
 Low-level clashes between Armenia and Azerbaijan persist amid a flurry of diplomatic activity by larger powers such as Russia, Turkey and the West.
-And though talks can be expected to gain renewed momentum in the wake of the recent flare-up, a broader settlement on the status of Azerbaijan's separatist region will remain elusive.
+And though talks can be expected to gain renewed momentum in the wake of the recent flare-up, a broader settlement on the status of Azerbaijan's separatist region will remain elusive....

 To empower members to confidently understand and navigate a continuously changing and complex global environment.